notbenohene/Reading-Notes/201-Notes/Prompt-Engineering.md

 ### Bard is Google's experimental AI system that competes with OpenAI's ChatGPT.
 Enter a prompt or question and receive a thought out answer within seconds.
 Technology.

+This was my first time using Google's Bard AI.
+In my opinion, it looks cleaner than ChatGPT, but both are great resources.
+I asked Bard what the most relaxing color in the visible light spectrum is.
+According to researchers, it is not the color that you are more than likely thinking.

 <i>Question: What is the most relaxing spectrum light color?</i>

 Bard's Answer: The most relaxing spectrum light color is red.
 Red light has a long wavelength and low color temperature, which makes it appear warm and inviting.
 It is also the color of sunsets and fire, which are both associated with relaxation and calmness.